kjsailer/bais-3250-project-football/results/README.md

 ---

-This is the folder that contains the files with results.
+This is the folder that contains the files with results, split into both visualizations and hypothesis testing.